Stackandslash/basic-README-gen/README.md

-# weather-dash
+# Basic README Gen

-## Description
+#### Description
-This is the description of the weather dash!
+A basic generator for READMEs using the terminal.

 ## Table of Contents
 #### [Details](#details)